AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 case from the address of the USART's one-character memory-mapped register to the address of the application buffer in memory.
 The copy is performed by the DMA hardware so it is extremely fast and costs the main processor no cycles.
-But even with this approach we need to notify the application that a complete message is ready for processing.
+But even with this approach, we need to notify the application that a complete message is ready for processing.
 We might need to do that quickly so that enough time remains for the application to process the message content prior to the arrival of the next message.